 Are there any Pet Friendly Evacuation Centers (PFECs)?

-Yes, there are currently two centers who accept pets during emergencies:
+Yes, there is currently one center that accepts pets during emergencies:

 E. Darwin Fuchs Pavilion

 Who Can Participate in the Pet Friendly Evacuation Centers?